 Begin by poking a hole in the center of your plastic lid.
 Push from the underside towards the top.
 I use a skewer but you could use a knife, scissors or whatever you need to make a small hole.
 Make the hole as small as possible but big enough to allow your wire to pass through.

-Spray the lid with insect spray, 409, Mr Muscle or another product which will repel ants.
-If you didn't know that those cleaning products also worked against bugs they do and it is a secret that professional exterminators don't want you to know about.
+Spray the lid with insect spray, 409, Mr Muscle or another product that will repel ants.
+If you didn't know those kitchen cleaning products also worked against bugs they do and it is a secret that professional exterminators don't want you to know about.

 Although many of us use these cleaning products, I suspect many people don't rinse their surfaces after using them.
 They, in fact, leave behind a residue which, if it is toxic to insects, which it is, is also toxic to humans.
 Just another reason, I believe it is best to use natural cleaning products in the kitchen.